Read in 5 minutes

 How to Install Flask on Ubuntu 18.04

 Flask is a free and open source micro web framework for Python designed to help developers build secure, scalable and maintainable web applications.
-Flask is based on Werkzeug and uses Jinja2 as template engine.
+Flask is based on Werkzeug and uses Jinja2 as a template engine.

-Unlike Django, by default Flask doesn’t include ORM, form validation or any other functionalities provided by third party libraries.
+Unlike Django, by default Flask doesn’t include ORM, form validation or any other functionalities provided by third-party libraries.
 Flask is built with extensions in mind, which are Python packages that add functionality to a Flask application.

 There are different methods to install Flask, depending on your needs.
 It can be installed system-wide or in a Python virtual environment using pip.

 Flask packages are also included in the official Ubuntu repositories and can be installed using the

 apt package manager.
 This is the easiest method to install Flask on Ubuntu 18.04, but not as flexible as installing in a virtual environment.
 Also, the version included in the repositories always lags behind the latest version of Flask.

 The main purpose of Python virtual environments is to create an isolated environment for different Python projects.
 This way you can have multiple different Flask environments on a single computer and install a specific version of a module on a per project basis without worrying that it will affect your other Flask installations.
 If you install Flask into the global environment then you can install only one Flask version on your computer.

 The following sections provide information about how to install Flask in a Python virtual environment on Ubuntu 18.04.

 Ubuntu 18.04 ships with Python 3.6 by default.
 You can verify that Python 3 is installed on your system by typing: